kzhai/PyAdaGram/README.md

 You should be able to find the output at directory ```$OUTPUT_DIRECTORY/$CORPUS_NAME```.

-Under any cirsumstances, you may also get help information and usage hints by running the following command
+Under any circumstances, you may also get help information and usage hints by running the following command

 	python -m launch_train --help